ankitbioinfo/NiCo_Documentation/docs/tutorial1.rst

 If you would like to use an available AnnData object with cell type annotations obtained with a different method, you can skip the previous steps.

-To use your own annotations, provide the following fileå: annotation_save_fname= ‘nico_celltype_annotation.h5ad’
+To use your own annotations, replace the following file: annotation_save_fname= ‘nico_celltype_annotation.h5ad’ with annotation_save_fname= 'other_method_celltype_annotations.h5ad'

-The content of the AnnData object is as follows: The necessary slots are 'nico_ct' or any other slot for cell type annotation, 'spatial' for spatial coordinates, 'X_umap' for 2D umap coordinates, and 'adata.raw.X' for raw count data.
+The content of the AnnData object is as follows:
+The necessary slots are adata.obs['nico_ct'] or any other slot for cell type annotation, adata.obsm['spatial'] for spatial coordinates, adata.obsm['X_umap'] for 2D umap coordinates, adata.X is normalized count data, and adata.raw.X for raw count data.

 With this file the remaining tutorial can be finished.

 .. code-block:: console